 with the Not Applicable label.

 Maurizio's other collaborations over the years include Paul McCartney, Paul Young, Greg Osby, Kaidi Tatham, Dego McFarland, Finn Peters, Barak Shmool, John Edwards, Steve Beresford, Pat Thomas, Shabaka Huchkins, Andrea Parkins.

 He's been the conga player of Dele

-Sosimi's Afrobeat Ensemble for over ten years, collaboration which granted him, amongst other things, the congas chair at the European runs of Fela!, the musical about the life and music of Fela Kuti.
+Sosimi's Afrobeat Ensemble for over ten years, collaboration which granted him, amongst other things, the congas chair at the European runs of Fela!, the Broadway show about the life and music of Fela Kuti.
 This also led to the formation of The Fontanelles, offspring of the Fela! musical house band, whose debut album Horns of Freedom was released in November 2013.